- BS Chemistry 1965

 Mitchell received a BS in Chemistry in 1965, under the guidance of the legendary Doc Berry, and earned a law degree from the University of Michigan in 1968.
-He has practiced intellectual property law for over 30 years and is a partner with the Grand Rapids law firm, Varnum Riddering Schmidt and Howlett.
+He has practiced intellectual property law for over 30 years and is the founder of the Grand Rapids patent, trademark and copyright law firm, Mitchell Intellectual Property Law.
 He has experience in all phases of intellectual property law, and has practiced extensively in the chemical, biochemical, pharmaceutical and mechanical arts, and in the field of trademark, tradename and domain name protection.
 He has extensive patent litigation experience, including pharmaceutical patent litigation.

 He has served as a member of four judicial screening committees recommending meritorious candidates for appointments to the United States District Court for the Western District of Michigan, and as an Intellectual Property Law Lecturer to the Federal Judiciary, for the Federal Judicial Center.

 He has served on the Mayor's task force for attracting knowledge-based industry to Grand Rapids.
-He serves or has served as an elder in the Reformed Church, a member of the Michigan Citizens Council for Michigan Public Universities, and the Board of Directors of the Mel Trotter Mission.
+He serves or has served as an elder in the Reformed Church, a member of the Michigan Citizens Council for Michigan Public Universities, and currently is the Chairman of the Board of Directors of Mel Trotter Ministries, serving the hungry, homeless and hurting of West Michigan.
 He is a member of the Jonathan and David diversity fellowship.

 When not practicing law, Mitchell enjoys spending time with friends and family, reading history and science, music, and playing golf, softball, hockey, swimming and skiing.